The Best Lobster Rolls in Montreal: Our suggested addresses

 Whether in the Gaspé, the Maritimes or the United States, lobster rolls are typically found in small local canteens where you can also find a variety of dishes featuring seafood products.
 In its most classic form, there are two central elements to this dish: a hot dog style bun filled with a generous amount of fresh lobster meat.
 Variations can then be added to enhance the taste: mayonnaise or melted butter, celery, tarragon, lettuce, green onions, fresh or toasted bread, and more.

-Here are a few places in town where you can eat great lobster rolls!
+Here are a few places in town where you can enjoy delicious lobster rolls!

 Lucille’s Oyster Dive